José Andrés and his daughters eat their way through Spain | Times Leader

 NEW YORK (AP) — On his new TV show, celebrated chef José Andrés goes into a restaurant kitchen in Spain and confronts a massive moray eel.
 Only one of them is leaving that kitchen intact.

-Andrés oversees as cooks prepare the eel for it’s final flourish — deboned, sliced paper thin, dredged in three kinds of flour and then deep dried with cilantro.
+Andrés oversees as cooks prepare the eel for it’s final flourish — deboned, sliced paper thin, dredged in three kinds of flour and then deep fried with cilantro.

 “People of the world, I know you don’t usually eat eel.
 But if you try it, you will love it,” he says to the viewers.
 “Nothing can be more simple and more sophisticated at the same time.”